Belgium's Courtois wins World Cup Golden Glove

 Thibaut Courtois has won the Golden Glove award for the best goalkeeper at the 2018 World Cup.

-Belgium goalkeeper Courtois was influential in his side's run to the semi-finals as his country achieved its best finish in the tournament, coming third.
+Belgium goalkeeper Courtois was influential in his side's run to the semi-finals as his country achieved their best finish in the tournament, coming third.

 The Chelsea man kept clean sheets against Panama and England twice, while also impressing in a win over Brazil, to edge out finalists Hugo Lloris and Danijel Subasic.